darkrelics/eidolon-engine/README.md

 ## Current Objectives

-- [x] Create the TCP server for client connections.
+- [x] Create the SSH server for client connections.
 - [x] Create a text parser for user input.
 - [x] Implement a player authentication system.
 - [x] Implement a database for the game.
-- [x] Implement a character creation system.
+- [*] Implement a character creation system.
 - [x] Implement a text colorization system.
 - [x] Add Cloudwatch Logs and Metrics.
 - [x] Build an interactive password change system.